john-shrubb/bugtracker-nodejs/doc/bg-core/types/user.md

 ### creationDate : `Date`

-The date when the account was created.
+The date of account creation.

 ## Methods